SetCPU for Root Users Updated to v2.0.0b

 The features are pretty standard and include:

 This app is a must have if you want to run a quick but precise benchmark on your phone, without wasting your battery’s energy.
-The tested components will be your cpu
+The tested components will be your cpu, memory and input/output capabilities.

 By now, surely everyone is familiar with SetCPU—the fantastic mobile overclocking app that made its debut on the forums back in 2009 and was featured on our Portal almost two years ago.
 And that’s with good reason, as XDA Forum Member coolbho3000‘s creation has enabled countless users to delve into the world of mobile overclocking.
 Similarly, we recently featured a method of micromanaging your device’s clock speeds using the wildly popular automation app Tasker.

 However, not everyone wishes to create intricate clock speed profiles, and would prefer a simple set-and-forget solution that runs automatically at boot.
-While the previously mentioned SetCPU can handle the ta. . .
-READ ON »
+While the previously mentioned SetCPU can handle the task with ease, some users are also looking to change their I/O Scheduler.
+Thanks to XDA Recognized Developer D4rKn3sSyS and his app SimpleOC, this is now a possibility.
+In the words of the developer:

 The tech world likes to operate on the bleeding edge.
 As new devices are released, the old ones are cast aside by OEM’s, and receive little support beyond error fixes.
 The Nook Color is one such device.
 As arguably one of the best tablets of 2010, it has received no official announcement of upgrade to Ice Cream Sandwich (herein ICS).